How do I know if I need treatment for substance use disorder?

 How long is treatment?

 A traditional treatment program at Tulip Hill includes 30 days of partial hospitalization (PHP) and 30 to 60 days of intensive outpatient (IOP).
 However, the length of stay can vary from person to person.
 We believe each person has individual needs, and we tailor our treatment programs to meet you exactly where you are.
 Some clients may not be appropriate for the PHP level of care, such as those who have already completed a 30 day program.
 Our admissions staff and clinical team work closely with each client to develop the best suited plan for each of their unique needs.

 Our clinical team works closely with each client to develop the best plan based on their individual needs.

 What is the admissions process?

 After you initially reach out for help, our admissions team will contact you to conduct a confidential pre-admissions screening.
 They will ask a series of questions relating to your unique situation and offer answers to any questions you may have about our program.
 It’s important to be honest during this process so that our team can determine whether Tulip Hill Recovery will be able to meet your needs.

 If you or your loved one are not appropriate for our program, we are committed to helping you find an alternative solution to put you on your path to recovery.

 How do I pay for treatment?

-Federal Law mandates that it is the legal responsibility of Tulip Hill Recovery to ensure each client’s confidentiality.
-All of our staff are dedicated to upholding the strict standards of the Health Insurance Portability and Accountability Act (HIPPA).
-We also adhere to our internal policies regarding client rights and confidentiality.
+Federal law mandates that it is the legal responsibility of Tulip Hill Recovery to ensure each client’s confidentiality.
+All of our staff are dedicated to upholding the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
+We also adhere to internal policies regarding client rights and confidentiality.